YTheLynch/Email-Read-And-Filter--IEEECS-FFCS-TASK/README.md

 - Uses Gmail API to obtain Emails received in the past week.
 - Takes message body data and sends it to HuggingFace API to obtain summarized message and rewards/incentives of joining the event, if any.
+(YET TO BE ADDED)

 # Installation
 1. Enable Gmail API from Google Cloud Console